What is an Ethical Dilemma?

 - Value theory approach: Choose the alternative that offers the greater good or the lesser evil.

 - Find alternative solutions: In some cases, the problem can be reconsidered, and new alternative solutions may arise.

 - Offering a client a worse product for your own profit

 - Utilizing inside knowledge for your own profit

 Ethical dilemmas in business

 Ethical dilemmas are especially significant in professional life, as they frequently occur in the workplace.
 Some companies and professional organizations (e.g., CFA) adhere to their own codes of conduct and ethical standards.
 Violation of the standards may lead to disciplinary sanctions.

-The people’s inability to determine the optimal solution for ethical dilemmas in the professional setting may result in serious consequences for businesses and organizations.
+People’s inability to determine the optimal solution to such dilemmas in a professional setting may result in serious consequences for businesses and organizations.
 The situation may be common in companies that value results the most.

 In order to solve ethical problems, companies and organizations should develop strict ethical standards for their employees.
 Every company must demonstrate its concerns regarding the ethical norms within the organization.
 In addition, companies may provide ethical training for their employees.